TanjinaSultana/Tour-And-Guide/README.md

 ## Usage
 To use this Tour-Guide application:
-• open the browser with this live link ``
+• open the browser with this live link : `https://tour-guide-b6f45.web.app`
-• Click the select button from the done.
-• Book The Service.

 ## Contributing
 If you'd like to contribute to this project, please follow these guidelines:
 • Fork the repository.